Trump Denies Paying North Korea For Otto Warmbier

 — Donald J. Trump (@realDonaldTrump) April 26, 2019

-When asked about the payment, White House Press Secretary Sarah Sanders said in a statement, “We do not comment on hostage negotiations, which is why they have been so successful during this administration.”

-Warmbier, 21, a student of the University of Virginia, was in North Korea from late December 2015 through January 2016.
-When attempting to leave the country, he was detained and later charged for allegedly committing the “hostile act” of attempting to leave the country with a sign he had stolen.
+Warmbier, 21, a student of the University of Virginia, was on tour in North Korea from late December 2015 through January 2016.
+When attempting to leave the country, he was detained and later charged for allegedly committing the “hostile act” of attempting to leave the country with a propaganda sign he had stolen from a hotel.

-For reasons unknown, Warmbier fell into a coma after he was sentenced to 15 years hard labor.
-He was returned to the U.S. in June 2017 with severe brain damage.
-He never regained consciousness, and his family decided to remove his feeding tube.
+For reasons unknown, Warmbier fell into a coma after he was sentenced to 15 years of hard labor in prison.
+He reportedly stayed in the coma for 17 months until he was returned to the U.S. in June 2017 with severe brain damage.
+He never regained consciousness, and eventually his family decided to remove his feeding tube.

 North Korean officials denied ever mistreating the student and said he fell into a coma after he contracted botulism and took a sleeping pill.
-Fred and Cindy Warmbier blamed North Korea for their son’s death.
+Fred and Cindy Warmbier blame North Korea for their son’s death.

 President Donald Trump says the U.S. did not pay $2 million in medical costs to North Korea in 2017 to get American college student Otto Warmbier released. https://t.co/n7NLVJAXzV